 - An unexplained headache in anyone previously diagnosed with cancer or HIV.

 - A new onset of epileptic seizures.
-See also the separate articles on Epilepsy in Adults and Epilepsy in Children and Young people.
+See separate Epilepsy in Adults and Epilepsy in Children and Young people articles.

 Generalised symptoms and signs